 - In Ease of Access, click Change how your keyboard works.

-- Finally, check the Underline keyboard shortcuts and access keys, and then click Ok.
+- Finally, check the Underline keyboard shortcuts and access keys option, and click Ok.

 How many keyboard shortcuts are there?